Updated: September 29, 2020

 - Saint James Albany Hotel – Beautiful hotel & spa located just opposite the Louvre in central Paris.
 Classic double rooms starting at $250 per night.

 - Hotel D’Aubusson – A 5-star hotel located inside a private mansion in the heart of the Latin Quarter.
-Complete with a jazz bar, marble statues and antique fireplace.
+Complete with a jazz bar, marble statues and an antique fireplace.
 Superior double rooms starting at $300 per night.

 Or, if you prefer more of a local experience, then I highly recommend booking an apartment or private room on Airbnb!
 If you’re new to the site, sign up using my referral code and get $45 off your first trip!